Memorial Day festival in Augusta

 "Anybody that’s a military veteran or active duty military gets in for free all weekend long," said Henderson.
 "There’s no catch or pitch, anybody that has served our country, come in for free.”

-There is a number of different bands performing at the festival, including New Age Americans from Chicago and Mindless from Jackson.
+There are a number of different bands performing at the festival, including New Age Americans from Chicago and Mindless from Jackson.

 “We started off with Star-Spangled Banner," said Jake Smith, bassist and backup vocalist with New Age Americans.
 "Little Hendrix action going, paying tribute.”